 An hour later, we arrived at the rim of the inactive stratovolcano.
 We took in the remarkable views, celebrated and congratulated each other for making it to the top.
 Then I turned to our group, sighed in relief and said ‘You know, some people actually hike around the crater!’

 ‘We are “Some People”‘ they responded.
 And so, it began again…

 What's Covered in this Post

 The Beginning …

-A few days to the new year, Mark suggested that we joined our friends, Julie and Cody to go hike Mount Longonot.
+A few days into the new year, Mark suggested that we join our friends, Julie and Cody to go hike Mount Longonot.
 I want to say that I immediately screamed for joy at the opportunity to trudge around a dormant volcano for hours but I’d be lying.

 The truth is that I was a little intimidated to hike alongside these avid hikers.
 First, there was Mark, who spent five months hiking the entire length of the Appalachian Trail, goes running and rides his bike to work daily.
 Then there was Julie and Cody, who have hiked Kilimanjaro, among other trails.
 I didn’t want to be the one, who at best, slowed the team down and at worst, collapsed along the way.

 I pride myself on being able to walk long distances.
 I also used to tell myself that I loved hiking.
 In Nigeria, I embraced every opportunity to do so, leading me to hike Idanre Hills, Oke-Ado, Erin Ijesha Waterfalls and a few other trails.
 But I had never done anything quite like Mount Longonot.

 After a bit of convincing, from Mark and a few experiences I had read from other people’s reviews of the climb, I was all set to join the team.
 We set out at 7:30 a.m. for our drive to the Lake Naivasha region where Mount Longonot is located.
 It was not a drive for the faint-hearted but Mark handled it like a true expert!
 I was very impressed.